-Any individual who believes a student living in On-Grounds student housing may be missing should immediately contact the University Police Department (UPD) at 2304 Ivy Road Charlottesville, Va.
-22903 or by phone at (434) 924-7166.
-The University Police Department will notify the Office of the Dean of Students (ODOS) upon receipt of a missing student report.
-When receiving such report, both ODOS and UPD will attempt to determine whether the student is, in fact, missing.
+Any individual who believes a student living in On-Grounds student housing may be missing should immediately contact the University Police Department (UPD) at 2304 Ivy Road Charlottesville, VA 22903 or by phone at (434) 924-7166.
+UPD will notify Student Affairs upon receipt of a missing student report.
+When receiving such report, both Student Affairs and UPD will attempt to determine whether the student is, in fact, missing.
 Among other steps that may be taken depending on the circumstances:

-- ODOS will attempt to contact the student through all reasonable and available means.
+- Student Affairs will attempt to contact the student through all reasonable and available means.

 - UPD will investigate the validity of the missing person report and manage the information according to its established investigative standards.

-- UPD may notify appropriate University personnel and seek their aid in the investigation (e.g., ODOS Residence Life staff, Counseling and Psychological Services staff, etc.).
+- UPD may notify appropriate University personnel and seek their aid in the investigation (e.g., Housing and Residence Life staff, Counseling and Psychological Services staff, etc.).

 - UPD will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

-If, within 24 hours of the report, UPD is unable to locate the missing student and the student is not known to have returned to University Grounds or otherwise located, UPD will notify ODOS and ODOS shall take the following action(s):
+If, within 24 hours of the report, UPD is unable to locate the missing student and the student is not known to have returned to University Grounds or otherwise located, UPD will notify Student Affairs and Student Affairs shall take the following action(s):

-UPD and ODOS will coordinate their efforts to locate the missing student.
-The Dean of Students will notify the Vice President and Chief Student Affairs Officer and update him/her on the status of the investigation as appropriate.
+UPD and Student Affairs will coordinate their efforts to locate the missing student.
+The Dean of Students or designee will notify the Vice President and Chief Student Affairs Officer and update him/her on the status of the investigation as appropriate.

 If the initial investigation is unsuccessful in locating the missing student, UPD will continue to investigate according to established police procedures.
-The Dean of Students will decide what further action, if any, should be taken by ODOS.
+The Dean of Students or designee will decide what further action, if any, should be taken by Student Affairs.